yukipooh/-Python-Change-Hair-Color/README.md

 # -Python-Change-Hair-Color
 Change hair color by using python and openCV.
+This app is currently under development.
+For using this app in practical, it might be effective by using Haar_Cascade to obtain region around face so that you can easily detect hair-region which is supposed to be colored.

 ### First, you can launch this app by run main.py.
 ### After running main.py, you can see GUI application like the image below.